Pumpkin Chocolate Chip Bread

 5 from 4 votes

-Pumpkin bread gets an upgrade with the addition of LOTS of chocolate!
+Pumpkin Bread gets an upgrade with the addition of LOTS of chocolate!
 It's moist, perfectly dense, loaded with pumpkin puree and pumpkin pie spice, and packed with melty chocolate chips.

-Total Time 1 hour 15 minutes
+Total1 hour 15 minutes

 Ingredients